i

 In addition to OHCHR, the ICC Pre-Trial Chamber has authorised moving forward with the investigation into the Venezuela situation.
 However, these investigations are still in a preliminary stage identifying cases, and it is recognised that, in accordance with the principle of the interests of justice as set out in the Rome Statute and the policy of the Office of the Prosecutor, not all direct or indirect perpetrators will be prosecuted.
 Therefore, the FFM continues to have the responsibility to document, identify and expose the perpetrators and chains of command that must be investigated in order for victims to obtain truth, justice and reparations.
 The ICC Office of the Prosecutor will continue to focus on building a concrete indictment against specific individuals, while the FFM would continue to document structural problems, given that its mandate encompasses a broader set of human rights abuses and violations.
 In addition, the FFM could continue to obtain evidence for further proceedings to be initiated or advanced in national jurisdictions.

 In January 2024 the National Assembly reactivated the process of adoption on the NGO law.
-The bill was introduced and quickly passed by the National Assembly on 24 January 2023, even though its text contradicts international human rights norms and standards.
-On 9 January 2024, efforts to approve this law were resumed with the announcement by the President of the National Assembly to hold a public consultation on the content of the bill, with the objective of having a second discussion leading to its final approval.
-If enacted, this law would hinder freedom of association by forcing CSOs to seek the authorization of the government to operate freely and disclose any foreign funding.
+On 15 August, the National Assembly passed the NGO law – the Law for the Control, Regularization, Performance and Financing of Non-Governmental and Related Organizations – .
+In January, ISHR joined other NGOs in denouncing the bill for contradicting international standards.
+This law hinders freedom of association by forcing CSOs to seek the authorisation of the government to operate freely and disclose any foreign funding.
 The bill’s explicit emphasis on foreign funding has been pointed out as a cause for concern, as it would provide for a periodic review of such funds and financing, violating the right to privacy of NGOs and their members and guaranteeing greater control over the organisations on behalf of the government.
 The language of the bill is worrisome, as its vague and ambiguous character rings the alarm bells of persecution against human rights defenders with possible fines, cancellation of registration of their organisation and even criminal charges.
 These steps further restrict civic space in the context of the electoral period, when the work of civil society in monitoring, denouncing and documenting a wide range of ongoing and escalating human rights violations and abuses is more critical than ever.

 Civil society partners have faced a new wave of repression.
 On 9 February 2024, renowned human rights defender Rocío San Miguel was arbitrarily detained at Caracas Airport in Venezuela, while traveling with her daughter.
 Her detention follows a pattern of systematic arbitrary arrests and short-term enforced disappearances in the country.
 While the Attorney General acknowledged her detention, he failed to provide information on her whereabouts, despite efforts by her legal team to locate her.
 Some of San Miguel’s family members were also detained and later released.
 Other cases include the ongoing arrest of Javier Tarazona (over 900 days) and the arrest of multiple opposition figures.